ryankenney/raspberry-pi-setup/README.md

 Bootstrapping a Fresh Raspbian Image
 ----------------

+### Run bootstrap-raspberry-pi.sh

 Load a fresh Raspbian Stretch image and boot the Raspberry Pi

-Connect to the network via ethernet port or [Manually Setup Wifi](Manually-Setup-Wifi.md)
+Connect to the network via ethernet port or [Manually Setup Wifi](docs/Manually-Setup-Wifi.md)

 Login as the `pi` user